brnco/calscape_airtable/README.md

 # Installation

-fork and clone per usual
+fork / clone per usual

 run the virtual env

+install from requirements.txt

 get an API key from Airtable